yashkemkar/devnotes/Notes/javascript.md

 }
 ```
 That could would produce 25 outputs.
 If we change the array to add a value of 6 at the end [1,2,3,4,5,6], now it would produce 36 outputs (not 26 as we would expect of a O(n) type operation).
 It is an exponentially difficult task.

 #### O(1) Operation - Dictionaries
 In JavaScript, looking up a value associated with a key in a dictionary is an O(1) level operation.
 It is extremely efficient.
 The context we talked about above - calculating the value of a squared number - rather than compute a value we have already seen, if we stored that to a dictionary then we could just look it up.

 This is the kind of code you want to set up.
+You should always try to understand the time complexity of the code you are writing and if you are in a situation where time performance is an important factor, you should consider the O(1) type operations.

 ### Solving Algorithmic Programming Questions with JavaScript